Reactor™ - The manual

 • IOReference (main parameter reference)

-Using this subtype the main Parameter in the Behavior can be referenced.
-Additionally Modifiers can be added.
-This way you can refer to the main parameters value or name without having to hardcode it in other parts of a behavior (like Feedbacks or Actions)
+Using this subtype, the main parameter in the behavior can be referenced.
+Additionally, modifiers can be added.
+This allows you to refer to the main parameter's value or name without hardcoding it in other parts of a behavior (such as Feedbacks or Actions).

 • Const (BehaviorConstant)

-Using Behavior:Const:[constant key] you can access constant fields of the behavior.
-This way you can create SettingsTemplates for behaviors that have certain constant fields that can be customized in an easy way.
-This is used in many of the built in Template Behaviors
+Using Behavior:Const:[constant key], you can access constant fields of the behavior.
+This allows you to create SettingsTemplates for behaviors with customizable constant fields.
+It is used in many built-in Template Behaviors.

 Advanced Subtypes